Updated August 10, 2023

 - Maturity: This bracket accepts a date as a valid argument.
 It is the calendar day on which the security or bond reaches its expiration, and the principal amount is paid back to a person or entity holding the bond.

-- Redemption: This section refers to the value of the security every $100 face value that is reimbursed to the owner of the bond on the date of redemption.
+- Redemption: This section refers to the security value; every $100 face value is reimbursed to the bond owner on the redemption date.

 - Frequency: This bracket refers to the rate of occurrence of coupon payments made every year.